Here are some things to know about Washington adoption.

 13. How do I know if adoption is right for me?

 There can be countless research hours logged, dozens of educational material read, and several long conversations with others to help with the choice of placing a child for adoption.
 However, none of this seems to matter when the final decision is ultimately yours.

 A decision to place a child for adoption stems from emotions and the love a parent has for a child.
 If adoption is right for you, know that you are making this decision with your child’s best interest at heart.

 The Washington adoption process can be completed with guidance from professionals to ensure each step is completed accurately.
-Making a decision to place a child for adoption is one of the bravest decisions a parent can make.
+Deciding to place a child for adoption is one of the bravest decisions a parent can make.

-To recap, an adoption can be revocable if it was determined that the consent to adoption was submitted fraudulently.
-After one year, an adoption is irrevocable.
-While an adoption can be emotionally draining, there are services birth parents can receive to help with the transition.
+To recap, adoption can be revocable if it was determined that the consent to adoption was submitted fraudulently.
+After one year, adoption is irrevocable.
+While adoption can be emotionally draining, there are services birth parents can receive to help with the transition.

 The measures put in place for the Washington adoption process are set to help provide the best homes possible for children.
 Parents placing their children for adoption can take comfort in knowing their biological child will be well cared for and their futures will be bright.

 If you have questions or want to know more about the Washington adoption process, contact your local state agency office or a local adoption agency for further information.

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.
 Are you considering adoption and want to give your child the best life possible?
 Let us help you find an adoptive family that you love.
 Visit Adoption.org or call 1-800-ADOPT-98.